wizmo2/zidoo-player/README.md

 ZidooRC will eventually need to be released as a python library per HA requirements.
 Version 1.1 now has Media Browse support with favorites

+Dev is tested up to 2021.10 and uses cover-flow step.
-The component is tested up to 2021.10, but currently requires manual integration (Cover-flow in the works)
+Release 1.1 is tested from 2021.1 up to 2021.10, and requires manual integration (Cover-flow in the works)

 ## Installation
 1. Copy zidoo folder to \config\custom_components (create folder if this is yuor first custom integration)
 2. Restart HA
+for version 1.2:
+3. Add Zidoo Integration using IP address of player

+for version 1.1:
 3. Edit your /config/configuration.yaml with

 ```